mahmoud/words/drafts/nyc_notes.md

     tastes fine.
 Panna cotta is hard to find in Little Italy because few operators seemed to be Italian?
 I'm not sure I believe my friends than NYC brunch is a bigger deal than SF brunch, but it's a frivolous and moot argument.
-Later hours very appreciated.
+Later hours very appreciated across the board.
+Among the reasonably-priced sushi, 4+ star sushi in New York gets maybe a 3 in SJ.
+That's strange because I've seen the sourcing sheets for my favorite sushi place and a good chunk of the stuff comes from the Atlantic.

   * NYC felt safer than SF overall.
 Fewer unhinged people.
 I did not witness a single shocking event in NYC, whereas I often see them